MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

 To get started with the Firebase Job Dispatcher, first add the [Xamarin.Firebase.JobDispatcher NuGet package](https://www.nuget.org/packages/Xamarin.Firebase.JobDispatcher) to the Xamarin.Android project.
 Search the NuGet Package Manager for the **Xamarin.Firebase.JobDispatcher** package (which is still in pre-release).

 After adding the Firebase Job Dispatcher library, create a `JobService` class and then schedule it to run with an instance of the `FirebaseJobDispatcher`.

-> [!NOTE]
-> The current binding for the Firebase Job Dispatcher targets an old version of the library.
-The is a [known bug[(https://bugzilla.xamarin.com/show_bug.cgi?id=59046)] which prevents the binding from being updated to target a newer version of the Firebase Job Dispatcher.

 ### Creating a JobService